aifirstbook/aifirstplugin/README.md

 After installation, you'll see a new icon in the sidebar with a picture of a book that has "A" and "I" on the pages.
 Click this icon to open the extension.

-> **Note**: The extension will be available in the VS Code Marketplace.
-[Marketplace link will be added when available]
+> **Note**: The extension is available in the [VS Code Extension Marketplace](https://marketplace.visualstudio.com/items?itemName=AIFirstProgramming.ai-first-programming).

 ## Using the Plugin